Our Story

 18. Jaspal Sidhu speaking at Edutech Indoensia Conference; “Why do EdTech companies fail or limp along.”

-- Launched the Help4u initiative for world-wide school who need expertise, ideas and resources to manoeuvre through the pandemic
+• Launched the Help4u initiative for world-wide school who need expertise, ideas and resources to maneuver through the pandemic

 Our 4 P’s